nickjj/notes/README.md

 ### Your notes are organized by auto-dated files

 Let's say it's December 25th, 2019.
-If you were to run `notes hello world` it would create a `2019-12-25.txt` file in your `NOTES_DIRECTORY` (this is something you can configure).
+If you were to run `notes hello world` it would create a `2019-12.txt` file in your `NOTES_DIRECTORY` (this is something you can configure).
 It would then append `hello world` to the end of the file.

-If you run `notes something else that is important` on the same day it would continue to append to that file.
+If you run `notes something else` on the next day it will still append to the same file and continue appending to that file until the next months hits.
+For example, on January 1st 2020 any `notes` commands will append to a `2020-01.txt` file.

 There's other things you can do such as piping input to it, or running the script without any arguments to open the file in your configured `EDITOR` but